Home » Full-Time Travel Q’s and A’s

 A: Oh man!
 How fun!
 I have about 220 lbs of kids.
 LOL.
 I can’t speak to this very well.
 Anyone else?
 All I know is most Air Bnbs will not accept pets of any kind.
 However, the nice thing about Air BnB is you can “Contact the host”.
 I always do this for multiple reasons before we book a place.
 I ask about internet speed, I explain that I have five kids and we are traveling the world, and I ask if I can get a better price :).
 So you can explain about your dogs and ask if they will make an exception?
 I know my mom did this once with her dog and the host was fine with it for them.
 Sometimes policies can have some flexibility 🙂

-Q: We have 3 kids 6,4,2.
-We want to start traveling more and longer duration.
+Q: We have 3 kids, 6,4,2.
+We want to start traveling for a longer duration.
 We’ll take any advice!

 A: So much advice in previous answers.
 I’d highly recommend trying a month somewhere.
 For us, it was a magic amount.
 Long enough to settle in and make friends and understand a place.
 However, some people I talk to can’t stand more than three days in one place.
 Book AirBnBs and look for a discount for longer stays.